 Electrons:

-• The charge on an electron is 1.6×10-16 c.
+The charge on an electron is 1.6×10-16 c.

 Atomic weight:

-• The total weight of an atom is known as atomic weight.
+The total weight of an atom is known as atomic weight.
 In other words, an atomic weight can be defined as the average weight of an element with respect to all its isotopes and their relative abundance.
+Atomic weight is measured in AMU or Dalton.

 Atomic Number:

-• The atomic number can be defined as the total number of protons present in the uncles of an atom is called the atomic number.
+The atomic number can be defined as the total number of protons present in the uncles of an atom is called the atomic number.
+The total number of protons and neutrons present in the nucleus of an atom is called the mass number.

 Electric charge:

-• Electric charge can be defined as the amount of charge transformed from one body to another body by different models like conductors, induction, and specific methods.
+Electric charge can be defined as the amount of charge transferred from one body to another body through different models, such as conductors, induction, and specific methods.
+Electric charge can be categorized into two types, and these are positive electric charge and negative charge.
+The SI unit of electric charge is coulomb C.

 Coulomb’s law:

-• Mathematically coulomb’s law can be expressed as.
+Mathematically, Coulomb’s law can be expressed as.

 F ∝ Q1 *Q2 …………………………(1)